How to get out of debt fast?

-Make a list of all your debt, including the amounts owed, interest rates and minimum payments.
-This will give you an overall picture of what debt needs to be paid first and which debts can wait.
-Also, make sure to note any penalties for early repayment of a debt.
+List all your debt, including the amounts owed, interest rates and minimum payments.
+This will give you an overall picture of what debts need to be paid first and which can wait.
+Also, note any penalties for early repayment of a debt.

 Once you know which debts need more attention than others, you can start making payments against them in order of priority.

 Take a hard look at what’s essential and what can be cut from your budget.
-Your focus should be to try and reduce as many non-essential expenses as possible to free up your expendable income.
+Your focus should be reducing as many non-essential expenses as possible to free up your expendable income.